Blue1993/BAPA/README.md

 ```
 The `input_list_count_train.txt` file should contain the label information in the last tab.

-When all preparation is complete, you can train the BAPA model as follows:
+When all the files are prepared, you can train the BAPA model as follows:
 ```
 python training.py -d ./data/dataset/dataset.pkl -v ./data/dataset/Vina_terms.pkl -s ./module/train_network
 ```